5 Day Barbados Itinerary for Fun & Sun

 Cheapside Street Market is a local Bajan farmer’s market.
 At the market, you will find fresh fruit, vegetables, and meats, as well as vendors serving local cuisine.
 The market is open to locals and tourists and operates Monday through Saturday.

-Are you looking for more things to do in Bridgetown?
-Try these activities.
+Looking for more things to do in Bridgetown?
+Try these activities:

 Day 5 in Barbados – Bridgetown

-Today you will leave Barbados and either head home or continue with your travels elsewhere.
-Your 5 days in Barbados are coming to an end.
-Depending on your flight or cruise time, you may decide to relax or explore more of the island.
+Today, your 5 days in Barbados are coming to an end.
+Depending on your flight time, you can go explore more of the island.

-I chose to go to Carlisle Bay once again to get one last beach morning in before flying out in the afternoon.
+I chose to relax at Carlisle Bay again to get one last beach morning in before flying out in the afternoon.
 We don’t have beaches like this back in Canada, so I took every opportunity I could to soak it all in.

-If you choose to get some last-minute exploring in, you can explore more of Bridgetown using yesterday’s list, or try one of these activities:
+If you want to get some last-minute exploring in, you can explore more of Bridgetown or try one of these activities:

 More Things to Do in Barbados